MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 ## Working with the world and BlockSource

-Since in a network game(and in fact, in some cases in a single-player game), it is required to simultaneously access several dimensions at the same time, instead of working with the world through the `World` module, it comes the `BlockSource` object, which allows you to access blocks and mobs of a specific dimension.
+Since in a network game (and in fact, in some cases in a single-player game), it is required to simultaneously access several dimensions at the same time, instead of working with the world through the `World` module，it comes `BlockSource` - a region object that allows access to blocks and mobs of a specific dimension.

 > *IMPORTANT!* Working through the `World` module anywhere other than world generation events will most likely lead to incorrect behavior if the players are in different dimensions.
 During generation, methods from the `World` and `GenerationUtils` modules always work in the correct dimension.